 Renishaw Gold Scale.
-A gold-plated steel ribbon tape encoder scale available from Renishaw, RGS is available on a reel and can be cut to any axis length up to 70m.
+A gold-plated steel tape encoder scale available from Renishaw, RGS is available on a reel and can be cut to any axis length up to 70m.
 It is mounted using adhesive backing tape and is thermally mastered to the mounting substrate, simplifying thermal compensation.

 Renishaw Gold Scale.
 A type of RGS with optical IN-TRAC™ ref mark.

 Ride height or rideheight is the distance between the encoder scale and the underside of the readhead.

 Rideheight tolerance is the variation in that distance that the readhead can handle.

 A type of rotary scale in the form of a ring, generally with the encoder scale marked on the outer surface of the ring.
 Renishaw ring scales include RESR, RESM, RESA, REXM and REXA.
 Magnetic ring scales are also available.

 Power supply voltage ripple is the level of noise on a 5V power supply.

 Velocity ripple is a measure of the variation in speed of an axis, when it is driven to move at a constant speed.